West Lincoln Council Chambers

 • Matters that do not fall within the responsibilities of another committee

-The Planning/Building/Environmental Committee includes all Members of Council, the Mayor and six Councillors.
+The Community/Protective Services Committee includes all Members of Council, the Mayor and six Councillors.
 A chair and vice chair are selected for the Committee.
-The Planning and Building department reports to Council through this committee.
+The Library, Fire and Community Services report to Council through this Committee.

 • Economic development and promotion